- IN10SE PLATINUM

 In10se Dancers need to arrive at the Nationals event and be prepared to start classes beginning the FIRST DAY of the National event.
 The Group Finale opening number performance takes place on the LAST DAY of the National event and a detailed In10se Dancer choreography schedule will be emailed to all registered participants once the competition schedule is posted.

-The choreography, special lighting effects, learning opportunities, and the many new friends made during the process make this an awesome experience sure to create many wonderful memories.
+The choreography, learning opportunities, and the many new friends made during the process make this an awesome experience sure to create many wonderful memories.

 Instructions for registration for this FREE program are included on the back of your In10se Dancer certificate received in the awards ceremony at your regional event.
 If you have questions please email: In10seDancer@In10sity-Dance.com

-All routines will fall under the size division of solo (1 dancer), duet or trio (2 or 3 dancers), small group (4 to 9 dancers), large group (10 to 19 dancers), or line or production (20 or more dancers).
+All routines will fall under the size division of solo (1 dancer), duet or trio (2 or 3 dancers), small group (4 to 9 dancers), large group (10 to 19 dancers), or line/production (20 or more dancers).

 Solos: 3 minutes